isiak44/RasheedPBL/Project8/README.md

 ![chmod-install-sh](images/cmod-install-sh.png)

-Now we can run the shell script to start the automation process with

-`./install.sh PUBLIC_IP of our Apache2 server
+To run the script, we call the name of the file and pass the PUBLIC_IP of our Apache2 server

+`./install.sh 16.171.208.68
 `

+This script updated the package repository, installed the Apache web server, checked the status of the Apache server, also configured Apache `/etc/apache2/ports.conf` & `/etc/apache2/sites-available/000-default.conf` to listen on port 8000 instead of default 80.
+It furthers to create an html file with a welcome message displaying our `PUBLIC_IP` and write it to `/var/www/html/index.html` and finally restarts the Apache server.

 ![apache2svr-install](images/apache2svr-install.png)

-After that, we check status of Apache

-`sudo systemctl status apache2`

 ![apache-status](images/apache-status.png)

-Testing Apache on web browser

 # Deploying and Configuring Nginx as a Load Balancer

-The Block codes below is a shell script that automates the process of deploying and configuring our Nginx web server as a load balancer.
+The Block codes below are a shell script that automates the process of deploying and configuring our Nginx web server as a load balancer.

 ```